FlaptasticApps/pytest-flaptastic/README.md

 In CircleCI 2.0, we must map some of Circle's variables to Flaptastic varibles and include the Flaptastic organization id like this:
 ```
       - run:
-          name: Run PHPUnit With Flaptastic
+          name: Run PyTest With Flaptastic
           environment:
             FLAPTASTIC_ORGANIZATION_ID: "<your org id goes here>"
             FLAPTASTIC_VERBOSITY: 1